Yakuza Kiwami: Reception

-The game holds an average of 80 out of 100 in Metacritic indicating "generally favorable reviews".
-Critics praised the improvements in regards to the fighting system due to the moves Kiryu can perform, with IGN and GameSpot comparing them positively with the one of the previously Yakuza released title, Yakuza 0.
+Yakuza Kiwami holds an average of 80 out of 100 on Metacritic indicating "generally favorable reviews".
+It is recommended by 80% of critic reviews on review aggregator, OpenCritic, with a top critic average of 81 out of 100.
+Critics praised the improvements in regards to the fighting system due to the moves Kiryu can perform, with IGN and GameSpot comparing them positively to the previous Yakuza title, Yakuza 0.
 Game Informer referred to it as "simple and satisfying", commenting positively on the way Kiryu can easily perform intense fighting techniques.
 Polygon criticized how Dragon style has to be grinded as the multiple fights against Majima might make the player lose most of their health points.
 On the other hand, Eurogamer praised the interactions with Majima not only for the grinding but also because of the comic appeal the character brings.
 While not finding the remake as appealing as other titles, Destructoid found the game overall enjoyable, however, they criticized the boss fights because of their health regenerating during combat as well their style recycled from the fighting system of Yakuza 0.
 While overall praising the game, Game Informer criticized the side missions because of their repetitive formula.
 Nevertheless, the encounters with Majima were praised.
-GameSpot criticised how going around Kamurocho might feel underwhelming to the players comparing it to other open worlds found in gaming.
+GameSpot criticized how going around Kamurocho might feel underwhelming to the players comparing it to other open worlds found in gaming.

 In regards to the presentation, the critical response has been mixed.
 The story was noted by Polygon as being more mature and brutal than in the prequel.
 Eurogamer praised the additions of the cutscenes involving Nishikiyama due to the new depths Sega brought in the way Kiryu is seen becoming his nemesis.
 GameSpot also praised the story, calling it "captivating" as generating a contrast between the dark aspects of the main story and the comical aspects of the side missions.
 Game Informer had mixed thoughts about the way the story was handled because of the "melodramatic" tone and the length of the cutscenes.
 Destructoid reported that the cutscenes were shorter and more entertaining than the ones from Yakuza 4, most notably whenever Kiryu interacts with Haruka.
 Another area praised by Destructoid was the comical spin given to the encounters of Majima.
 IGN was harsher, believing the game's pacing, storytelling, and length were its weakest points.

 For the PC port of the game, Yakuza Kiwami retained the same Metacritic score.
 RPGFan praised the game storyline though it felt somewhat simple and linear.
-Both RPGFan and PCInvasion described Kiwami as an enjoyable starting point for newcomers to the series despite its issues.
+Both RPGFan and PC Invasion described Kiwami as an enjoyable starting point for newcomers to the series despite its issues.
 Vandal felt that the port was well executed and faithful to the original PlayStation 4 game, but lamented that its text was only in English.

 The game was nominated for Game, Classic Revival at the National Academy of Video Game Trade Reviewers Awards.